Inbibo/shift_docs/docs/reference/nodes.md

 ## Node Interface

-There are four main interface elements that compose the node; the node's name, the operator type, the trigger plugs and the i/o's plugs.
+There are four main interface elements that compose the node: the node's name, the operator type, the trigger plugs and the i/o's plugs.

 ![Node UI](../../images/node_ui.png "Node UI")